Larsa Pippen Bursts Out Of Sparkly Bikini In Sexy Poolside Pic

 However, Larsa and Scottie eventually reconciled before calling it quits for a second time in late 2018.

-Hollywood Life reports that Larsa revealed the latest split in a statement, and claimed that she and Scottie would remain united in co-parenting their four children — Justin, Preston, Sophia, and Scottie Jr.
+Hollywood Life reports that Larsa revealed the latest split in a statement, and claimed that she and Scottie would remain united in co-parenting their four children — Justin, Preston, Sophia, and Scotty Jr.

 Meanwhile, before the pair filed for divorce, authorities were allegedly called to their home multiple times for domestic disturbance calls.